What is it?

 - Design and packaging of the program with you/your managers so it fits your culture/people.

 - Assignment of a Leader/Manager (can be an outsider) to lead the way with project champions for each and every continuous improvement initiative/project.

 - Weekly review of results with focus on acknowledgement.

 One month of initial work by us at no charge to:

-- Understand what is happening now (situational analysis)
+- Understand what is currently happening now (situational analysis)

-- Assess effectiveness of current approaches, if any
+- Assess effectiveness of existing approaches, if any

 - Determination of the type of program that is truly needed given your culture and type of people you employ